hammerjs/hammer.js/README.md

 Run the recognizer simultaneous with the given other recognizer.
 This is usable for like combining a pan with a swipe at the end, or a pinch with the ability to rotate the target as well.
 It accepts a recognizer's event name or it's instance as an argument.

+## Further notes
+Developed by [Jorik Tangelder](http://twitter.com/jorikdelaporik) in his spare time and at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.
+It's recommended to listen to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.